cdgco/01v-demo/README.md

 If using the python script, you must have [python](https://www.python.org/) and [python-rtmidi](https://github.com/SpotlightKid/python-rtmidi) installed on your system.

+Connect your 01V to your PC over midi, turn on midi RX & TX over channel 1, initialize midi paramaters to 01v mode.

 # Usage

 1. Launch the program or script